Using improvisational sound to practice responding in real time.

 What unites all of it

-Across all formats, the practice is the same.
+Across all formats, the practice is the same:

-Staying with experience as it unfolds.
+Stay with experience as it unfolds.

 Read more about the Tune U practice